 Campus Address: LAT 213

 Gowri Betrabet Gulwadi has enjoyed taking students on many design study trips in Iowa, Illinois, Minnesota, Missouri, New York, and Nevada.
-In 2019, she led led the Capstone in Sweden program and looks forward to helping the 2020 group make the most of their study abroad experience.
+In 2019, she led led the Capstone in Sweden program and looks forward to helping future groups make the most of their study abroad experience.
 Her personal and professional conference-related travels have led her to Austria, Canada, India, Italy, and Sweden.